 Salomon S-Lab Fellcross 3 Review Facts

 Salomon makes some amazing performance shoes, including their shoes in the S-Lab series.
-The Salomon S-Lab Fellcross 3 are lightweight and nimble shoes, perfect for your next personal record or just when you want to feel fast.
+The Salomon S-Lab Fellcross 3 is lightweight and nimble shoes, perfect for your next personal record or just when you want to feel fast.
 You can see them in some of the biggest trail races in the world, worn by Salomon sponsored runners who have a reputation for being some of the best runners in the world.
 The Fellcross 3 is meant for tough, technical terrain, especially wet or snowy terrain.

 Similar to the Salomon Speedcross

 This shoe doesn’t have a lot of midfoot cushioning.
 It does have a little EVA material with a little extra in the heel.
 This lack of midsole material allows the shoe to be highly flexible.
 Salomon most likely did not include much cushioning, because the shoe is meant for soft surfaces like snow and muddy trails.
-Soft terrain is very forgiving, thus a shoe doesn't need to be.
+The soft terrain is very forgiving, thus a shoe doesn't need to be.
 However, the Ortholite insole also provides some additional cushioning.

 The upper of this shoe utilizes many of Salomon’s popular technologies.
 The SensiFit technology keeps your foot locked in while the EndoFit technology creates a fit similar to that of a sock.
 The welded overlays on this shoe provide a secure fit as well as increase the overall durability of the shoe.
 There are some nice protective features on the upper such as the additional padding above the lace area and also the rubber outsole portion above the toe box.

 This shoe’s most comparable counterpart is the Speedcross and this shoe is much lighter than that.
 However, this is not a terribly lightweight shoe, especially considering the features it offers.
-This shoe is comes in at 9.2 oz which is heavy for a racing shoe.
+This shoe comes in at 9.2 oz which is heavy for a racing shoe.
 Luckily the lightweight

 design really steps up to make this shoe feel nimble.